 Immediately upon report of a significant emergency, Public Safety will be dispatched to assess and respond to the situation and shall make an initial determination if a significant emergency exists.
-If a significant emergency exists, Public Safety in consultation with one or more of the following offices: Marketing and University Communications, Vice Chancellor of Business and Finance, Chancellors Office and the Dean of Students, will immediately determine the content and send out an initial emergency notification as indicated by the nature of the emergency.
+If a significant emergency exists, Public Safety in consultation with one or more of the following offices: Marketing and University Communications, Vice Chancellor for Business and Finance, Chancellors Office and the Vice Chancellor for Student Affairs, will immediately determine the content and send out an initial emergency notification as indicated by the nature of the emergency.
 Policy and Protocols are available in Appendix "A"